liquifusion/postgres-s3-backup/README.md

 # postgres-s3-backup

-Dockerized cron job to backup a Postgres database to Amazon S3 every day at midnight.
+Backup PostgreSQL to Amazon S3 using `pg_dump` within a Dockerized container.

 It expects the following environment variables to be set: